Irreversibility and randomness: Irreversibility of the Boltzmann equation

 Here $C_N>1$ is a normalization constant, which despite \er{npz} is necessary because $\R^{2dN}\backslash \CD_N$ has positive Lebesgue measure.
-However, it follows from point \ref{point4} below that the latter measure vanishes as $N\raw\infty$, implying $C_N\raw 1$, so to simplify our expressions we take $C_N=1$ in what follows and also, as already explained, omit the restriction $(\mathbf{z}_1, \ldots ,\mathbf{z}_{N})\in \CD_N\backslash \CZ_N$.
+It will follow from point \ref{point4} below that the latter measure vanishes as $N\raw\infty$, implying $C_N\raw 1$, so to simplify our expressions we feel free to put $C_N=1$ in what follows.
+We likewise also omit the restriction $(\mathbf{z}_1, \ldots ,\mathbf{z}_{N})\in \CD_N$.
+Thus the microstates $(\mathbf{z}_1, \ldots ,\mathbf{z}_{N})$ become random variables with initial distribution \er{1.4}.
 We denote the probability measure on $\R^{2dN}$ induced by the initial distribution \er{1.4} by $\mathbb{P}_N$. \item The function $f(t,\mathbf{z})$ that will eventually satisfy the Boltzmann equation is a limit $f_N\raw f$, where $f_N$ is given by \er{deff2}, whose initial value is the function $p$ that occurs in \er{1.4}, i.e.,

 But what is meant by ``$f=\lim_{N\raw\infty} f_N$''?
 First, $\lim_{N\raw\infty}$ is in fact a double limit called the \emph{Boltzmann--Grad limit} (physically this is the \emph{dilute gas limit}), in which one simultaneously takes $N\raw\infty$ and $\varep \raw 0$ at constant $\varep^{d-1}N$, where $d$ is the spatial dimension.